 What’s wrong with the cloud storage platforms?

 But even with such wide adoption, cloud storage comes with its own set of issues that are primarily surrounding privacy and trust with respect to the owner of the centralized entity.
-Even though cloud storage platforms provide great speed, higher availability and lower latency, an organization cannot compromise with the privacy of its workings, code and user data.
+Even though cloud storage platforms provide great speed, higher availability, and lower latency, an organization cannot compromise the privacy of its workings, code, and user data.
 These issues include:

 - Restrictions by government or owner of servers themselves: Getting 404 pages might not be a casual incident, but cloud storage platforms have the right to remove and edit your code if it violates their terms of service.
 This stifles innovation and delays products released till matters get solved.
 Also, the government can easily dictate its terms in a business you own and work hard for.

 What is Permanent Storage?